-Completing Question 18 in your return
+Completing your return

-Tick the method you used to calculate your residential property income and deductions.
+Tick the method you have used to calculate your residential property income and deductions.

-You use 1 of the following:
+You can use 1 of the following methods:

-- Portfolio basis combine the income and deductions for all rental properties in the portfolio. - Individual, property-by-property basis income and deductions of individual property calculated separately to other property.
-You need to maintain separate records for each property to choose this option.
-The details for each property need to be provided to the partners or owners. - Combination of the property-by-property basis and portfolio basis choose to apply different methods to different property.
-Some properties are held in a portfolio and others are held on property-by-property basis.
+- Portfolio basis combine income and deductions for all rental properties in the portfolio. - Individual, property-by-property basis income and deductions of individual property calculated separately to other property.
+You need to maintain separate records for each property to choose this option. - Combination of the individual basis and portfolio basis choose to apply different methods to different property.
+Some properties are held in a portfolio and others are held on an individual basis.

-For a partnership most of the calculations for excess rental deductions are made in the partners return.
+For a partnership most of the calculations for excess rental deductions are made in the partners' return.
 The partnership needs to provide sufficient information for the partners to complete their return correctly.
 If a partner wants to use the individual method the partnership needs to maintain separate records for each rental property and pass each property's details to the partner.